AM207/2018fall/policies.md

 17 points

 At the end of the semester there will be a take home exam, which will be about 1.5 long format homework long.
 You will have >=10 days to finish it.
 To be submitted as a jupyter notebook.
+You will do the exam by yourself!

 **Participation**